TechNetDemo/daytrader-lwas/README.md

 # Daytrader Java App on Websphere Liberty and MySQL Container

-In this lab, we will deploy two-tier applications on docker
+In this lab, we will deploy two-tier application on docker
 - Daytrader Java App on WebSphere Liberty
 - MySQL Database